ISSUED BY: Federal Highway Administration (FHWA)

 The Initial Financial Plan and each Annual Update will be submitted to the FHWA division office by the Project Sponsor for review and approval.
 The FHWA division office will coordinate with the FHWA Project Delivery Team for review and concurrence of all Initial Financial Plans and Annual Updates.
 Acceptance and approval will be based upon a compliance review that will evaluate, among other items, the reasonableness of the cost estimates, the viability of the identified funding sources (including whether they are contained in the fiscally constrained State Transportation Improvement Program (STIP), Transportation Improvement Program (TIP), and Long Range Plan), and the likelihood that the funding commitments will prove sufficient to complete the project as planned.
 Major project financial plans that include a phasing plan are subject to the modified fiscal constraint provisions discussed in this guidance.

 The FHWA will determine a financial plan's acceptability within 30 to 60 days after the document is received by the FHWA Project Delivery Team.
-Prior to the approval of the Initial Financial Plan, a concurrence memorandum from the Director of the OIPD will be sent to the division office.
+Prior to the approval of the Initial Financial Plan, a concurrence memorandum from the Director of the Center for Innovative Finance Support will be sent to the division office.
 Prior to the approval of Annual Updates, a concurrence e-mail from the FHWA Project Delivery Team will be prepared and sent to the major project contact in the division office.
 After the project reaches construction completion, the concurrence e-mail from the FHWA Project Delivery Team will include a statement that all major project requirements have been met.
 In all cases, the FHWA approval of the Initial Financial Plan or Annual Update rests with the division office during the construction period.

 For major projects with phasing plans, Annual Updates should be submitted each year until the entire project is complete.
 If construction is complete on the funded phase when an Annual Update is due and there are no changes to the information in the most recently approved financial plan, the Project Sponsor may notify the FHWA in writing that the most recently approved financial plan is to be used as the current Annual Update.
 With concurrence from the FHWA Project Delivery Team, the FHWA division office will provide an approval of the notification in lieu of an Annual Update.
 If fundable incremental improvements or phases are added to the funded phase then an updated financial plan should be submitted and approved prior to additional authorization of Federal funds for construction.
 If there are any other changes to aspects of the overall project, the Project Sponsor should coordinate with the FHWA division office to determine if an Annual Update should be submitted.